wallacexuhanxiao/code-challenge/readme.md

 # Switcheo Code Challenge #1 #

-Note that if you fork this repository, your responses may be publicly linked to this repo.
+Kindly do not fork this repository as your responses may be publicly linked to this repository.
 Please submit your application along with the solutions attached or linked.

 It is important that you minimally attempt the problems, even if you do not arrive at a working solution.